Listening to Mothers Reports and Surveys

-Four national Listening to Mothers surveys have been conducted by Harris Interactive, and the reports are freely available here:
+Five national Listening to Mothers surveys have been conducted by Harris Interactive, and the reports are freely available here:

 We invite pregnant women to read the reports to help understand maternity experiences, set goals and make plans and decisions.
 New and experienced mothers can use this national profile to put your own experiences in perspective.

 Policy makers, administrators, clinicians, educators and others with responsibility for mothers and babies can use survey results to understand and improve the quality of maternity experiences.

 We invite others - including leaders in health plans, hospitals, states and other countries - to use and adapt the survey questionnaires to understand and improve the experiences of specific populations.
 Please contact us for more information.

 Inside Listening to Mothers:

 Go to New Mothers Speak Out Report (2008)

 Listening to Mothers I was the first opportunity for women in the U.S. to describe at the national level their maternity experiences and assessment of those experiences.
 The results have given health professionals, policy makers and mothers themselves a new level of understanding about many important matters and have been widely used to improve policy, practice, education and research.
 You can find survey results, Childbirth Connection's recommendations, and the why, how, who and what of this survey here.